sshikharr/expense-tracker/README.md

 4. It also as has a profile page to show the informations about the current user.

 # TECH STACK
-1. React
+1. Typescript
-2. Taiwlind CSS
+2. React
-3. IndexedDB as Database (Client Side)
+3. Taiwlind CSS
-4. ShadCN UI Library
+4. IndexedDB as Database (Client Side)
-5. ReCharts used through ShadCN
+5. ShadCN UI Library